 This allows HMRC to estimate a person’s CYI, but they cannot do so when finalising entitlement for that year.
 In the early years of the tax credits system, HMRC did not use this power; however, they have started to use it in specific compliance-related circumstances, such as where a self-employed person returns an estimated income by 31 July and does not contact HMRC with their actual income by the following 31 January.

 HMRC must by law finalise the claim for the year just ended using the estimated figure as an actual.
 However, as the claimant has not made contact, if HMRC cannot confirm their estimate using information from the claimant’s self-assessment returns, they will estimate a very high income figure on the current year award which consequently reduces payments to Nil.
 The aim of this is to prompt contact by the claimant.
 However, they cannot use their very high estimate to finalise the current year claim and so must obtain the actual amount from the claimant or revert to the previous estimate given by the claimant at the point of finalisation.
-As this is a fairly new practice, it is unclear whether HMRC will continue to use this power or extend its use to other areas.
+It remains unclear whether HMRC continue to use this power or extend its use to other areas.